m0bi5/ISTE-NITK_Website/README.md

 - Use appropriate variable names
 - Follow <a href="https://stackoverflow.com/a/1747960/4417613">this</a> convention for storing templates
 - Follow template extending whenever possible
+- Follow PascalCase only for class names, use '_' to separate words otherwise

 ### Assumptions